merenlab/merenlab.org/_posts/anvio/2015-08-22-docker-image-for-anvio.md

 docker build -t meren/anvio:1.2.0 .
 {% endhighlight %}

-And optionally, push it to your account on the hub to allow other people run it easily:
+And optionally, push it to your account on the hub to allow other people run it easily (i.e., this is what I do to push the new images to my account):

 {% highlight bash %}
 docker push meren/anvio